Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:31, where the video says: “projects, as well launch new ones straight from your phone.
 And then you can also get notified when Codex Desktop completes a task or needs your attention.
 What this allows a lot of people to do is number...”

 03